How high technology is giving new life to the ancient world

 LiDAR is a bit like sonar, only it generates spatial information using light instead of sound.
 Mounted on helicopters or small planes, LiDAR devices calculate the distance to objects on the ground by measuring the time it takes for a reflected laser pulse to return to the device.

-"We're finding that there is so much more out there in general that we didn't know about it," Richards-Rissetto says of the site.
+"We're finding that there is so much more out there in general that we didn't know about it," Richards-Rissetto says.

 Air- and ground-based photogrammetry, meanwhile, helps fill in the details.
 It turns a series of two-dimensional photos into three dimensions, allowing researchers to create high-resolution models of ancient structures and artifacts.